Komodo/macros/README.md

 A macro that will copy the existing Find Results onto the clipboard.
 Note: There can be two find results pane opened - this only works on the first one.

+### Multi Row Editor Tabs ([code](editor_tabs_multiple_rows.js.js))

+Allow multiple rows of editor tabs.
+When there is not enough room for all tabs in a single row, the tabs will wrap around onto a new tab row.

 ### Variable Dumper ([code](variable_dumper.js))